How to Create an Information Board for Your School: Traditional vs. On-Display

 That’s also why the font of your content matters so much.
 You could even choose to place your informational boards overhead as long as they’re easily legible for everyone.

-Use Signage Best Practices
+Use Best Practices for Your Board Displays

 Lastly, don’t be too formal.
-Your audience is young people, so don’t be afraid to speak to them in casual tone.
+Your audience is young people, so don’t be afraid to speak to them in a casual tone.
 Add some humor to your content and make people look forward to reading what you have to say on your bulletin boards.

 Traditional Bulletin Boards